 We are getting to the fine to medium hair thickness category.
-It is a rather great choice for women that want hair extensions to look natural, while still lifting their whole look to the new level.
+It is a rather great choice for women that want hair extensions to look natural while still lifting their whole look to a new level.

 1g / Strand Hair